IvayloDevAcct/Reddit_sentiment/README.md

 #### Two scoring approaches:

 A. nltk Vader module.
 That's a scoring approach that uses word lexicons to score texts.
-Outputs scores between -1 and 1
+The score output is in the range -1 to 1

 B. My own approach that is scanning the text for specific words that are passed to the script.
 For the purpose of this example project I created two short lists with positive and negative words in the context of crypto trading.
 This list is to be improved by optimization for real world use.
 I also normalize the scores to a range between -1 and 1 as well.